shaunak-batra/BasketTradingBO/docs/RESEARCH_V3.md

 * **Promising** if, across the screened universe, the median out-of-sample Sharpe ratio is above zero **and** the number of baskets with PSR > 0.95 after Benjamini-Hochberg control exceeds what the null predicts.
+  *Implementation note (post-run): in v3.0 this count was the number of Benjamini-Hochberg discoveries at q = 10% on each pair's one-sided p-value `1 - PSR` (`fdr_level: 0.10` in `config/universe_v3.yaml`).
+The BH level was not stated here in advance.
+No pair reached PSR > 0.95 either (highest 0.910), so both readings give zero.*
 * **Not promising** if the median out-of-sample Sharpe is at or below zero across at least 50 baskets.
-In that case the honest conclusion is that this strategy family does not work in this period at daily frequency with these costs, and the write-up says so.
+In that case the honest conclusion is that this strategy family does not work in this period at daily frequency with these costs, and the write-up says so. *Implementation note (post-run): this rule did not say how to treat baskets that never trade.
+In v3.0, 42 of the 60 pairs traded; RESULTS_V3.md reads the verdict both ways.*
 * Either way, report the full distribution, the skipped folds, and the cost sensitivity.

 ## 6. Costs and prerequisites